 Since the narcissist is unable to feel true human emotion (except for, perhaps, rage), he has, throughout life, learned to mimic the emotions he needs to get exactly what he wants.
-He is a Pretender Extraordinaire…an Emotional Impersonator…..and it’s no wonder we fall for the Lie because he’s really very, very good at what he does.
-He has to be.
-He’s a narcissist.
+He is a pretender extraordinaire…an emotional impersonator…..and it’s no wonder we fall for The Lie because this person is really very, very good at what he does.
+He has to be because he’s a narcissist and narcissists are chameleons.

 Think about all the things the narcissist told you – particularly at the beginning of the relationship.
 During the Idolize phase, the N is shrewd indeed.
 Typically, he/she will love-bomb the hell out of you, showering you with attention, friendship, camaraderie, romance, and all those things you’ve always wished for in a partner.
 He’ll make you laugh until you cry and he’ll tell you how different you are from anyone else he’s ever been with.
 He’ll mirror every good quality that you have until you find it absolutely amazing how many things you both have in common.
 The relationship itself will feel effortless in just a short period of time and your heart will feel light as a feather.
 He’ll use the word “soulmate” to describe how he feels about you.
 You’ll start a sentence and he’ll miraculously finish it as if you share the same brain.
 Finally, you’ll have found a lover who is also your best friend…the romantic element we always dream about, right?